DePaul University Minor Children > DePaul Users > FAQs

 No. DePaul University students are specifically exempted from the policy definition of the term Minor.

-The prospective students exemption applies only to official tours and information sessions conducted by the Office of Admissions.
-If the event does not meet these criteria, it must be registered with the Office of Compliance & Risk Management
+The prospective students exemption applies only to official tours and information sessions conducted by the Office of Admission.
+If the event does not meet these criteria, it must be registered with Compliance & Risk Management.

 Violations of this policy must be immediately reported.
 Situations that involve life threatening emergencies should be reported to 911 and to Public Safety.
 If you have reasonable cause to believe that a child under the age of 18 may have been subjected to physical or sexual abuse, may be at risk of physical or sexual abuse, or is being deprived of the proper or necessary care, it should be immediately reported to the Illinois Department of Children and Family Services (DCFS) by calling the DCFS hotline at 1-800-25-ABUSE.

 Yes.
-Research programs involving minors must be registered with the Office of Compliance & Risk Management.
+Research programs involving minors must be registered with Compliance & Risk Management.
 If the nature of the research makes it impractical to meet one or more of the requirements in the Protection of Minor Children Policy, a variance should be applied for.